triplea-game/triplea/node-bb/README.md

 Installing or grading a plugin use the following process:

 1. Update the install/package.json to use the newer plugin.
-1. Run Docker build to create the new image.
+2. Run Docker build to create the new image.

-##### List of currently installed plugins.
+##### List of currently installed plugins

 NOTE: *Refer to install/package.json for the most up to date list.*